GoogleContainerTools/kpt-functions-sdk/README.md

 EOF
 ```

-You should see the same results:
+You should see the same results as in the previous examples:

 ```sh
 kustomize config run .